 The sport and leisure industry offers many exciting career opportunities, with businesses looking for skilled, talented and qualified employees to meet their customers’ needs.

-This degree will equip you with the latest knowledge and skills to excel in this dynamic environment, with three majors to choose from:
+Delivered by the University of Waikato and Toi Ohomai, this degree will equip you with the latest knowledge and skills to excel in this dynamic environment, with three majors to choose from:

 You'll have access to cutting-edge facilities and the latest sport science equipment for athlete performance testing, exercise and recovery, and altitude training.